Practices for Emotional Heart Health

 Begin a practice of checking in with yourself regularly as to your stress level.
 Pause to take a deep breath, slow down, and maybe even stretch for a moment.
 Hamstring and gentle neck stretches, as well as spinal twists are especially helpful.

-I find pausing and coming back to stillness for even a moment resets me back into ‘the flow’ and I end up being more productive and happier as well.
+I find the practice of pausing and coming back to stillness for even 2 minutes, resets me back into ‘the flow.’
+I end up being happier and more productive.

 Take Time for Fun